 If an appeal to an individual faculty member or administrator is not resolved to the student’s satisfaction, he or she may then submit a written appeal to the department or program chair, who shall attempt to adjudicate the case with the faculty member or administrator and the student within two weeks.

-If the appeal is not resolved to the student’s satisfaction at the department or program level, he or she may then attempt to resolve the matter through written appeal to the dean of Graduate Studies, who will attempt to adjudicate the case within two weeks.
+If the appeal is not resolved to the student’s satisfaction at the department or program level, he or she may then attempt to resolve the matter through written appeal to the dean of the Graduate Division, who will attempt to adjudicate the case within two weeks.
 The dean may take the appeal to the Graduate Council for review, which may extend the time required to reach a final resolution.

 Students holding an academic appointment, such as graduate student researcher, are subject to the Academic Personnel Manual policy 140.
 A copy of this policy is online at the UCOP Division of Academic Affairs website.
 Appeals by teaching assistants, readers, and tutors are covered by the ASE/UAW contract that may be viewed at the UCOP Human Resources and Benefits website.